johnstray/gs-blog/README.md

 ##GetSimple Blog
 A simple an easy to use blog for GetSimple.
 With this plugin, you can create blog posts, sort posts by category, view posts in monthly archives, plus much more.
+This version is a fork of the original by @mikehenken and is now being actively maintained here.

 ###Features Include:
 - GetSimple Blog Plugin